 - Addressing challenges faced by newcomer youth

-- Youth inclusion
+- Youth and refugee inclusion

 - Youth engagement within the CCR